Deterministic roughening in the dc-driven precessional regime of domain walls: Results

-For $h > 1$, if the system size satisfies $L/L_0 < 2\pi/\kappa_m$, all nonzero modes remain linearly stable, and perturbations decay—implying rigid DW motion.
-When $L/L_0 > 2\pi/\kappa_m$, the fundamental mode can become unstable over some $h$ range, even if higher modes remain stable.
-To test this and benchmark the $u$–$\phi$ model against LLG simulations, we performed steady-state runs using matched micromagnetic parameters and sizes, quantifying roughness via the displacement variance,
+From Fig.~\ref{fig:stabilitydiag}(a) we predict that for $h > 1$, if the system size satisfies $L/L_0 < 2\pi/\kappa_m$, all nonzero modes remain linearly stable, and perturbations decay—implying rigid DW motion.
+When $L/L_0 > 2\pi/\kappa_m$ however, the fundamental mode can become unstable over some $h$ range, even if higher modes remain stable.
+These finite-size effects are general and predicted for a wide range of values of $\alpha$ [see Fig.~\ref{fig:gallery} in the Appendix, and Fig. \ref{fig:stabilitydiag}(b)].

+As a concrete example, consider a DW of length $L$ such that $\kappa_{1}=2\pi/(L/L_{0})=0.5$.
+For the damping parameter $\alpha=0.27$ shown in Fig.~\ref{fig:stabilitydiag}(a), only two modes can became unstable for $h>1$: one associated with the fundamental mode $\kappa_{1}=0.5$ and another with the second mode ($\kappa_{2}=2\kappa_{1}=1.0)$.
+This is illustrated in Fig.~\ref{fig:finitesize}(a), which shows the absolute value of the Floquet multipliers $|\mu_{\kappa}|$ for both the fundamental and second modes as a function of $h$.
+From Fig.~\ref{fig:finitesize}(a) we thus predict instabilities in the $1<h \lesssim 5$ range, except for small windows inside this range where the two modes become simultaneously stable.

+To investigate how the two linearly unstable modes of Fig.~\ref{fig:finitesize}(a) influence the full nonlinear steady-state dynamics and also to benchmark the $u$--$\phi$ model against LLG simulations, we performed steady-state runs using matched micromagnetic parameters (see Section~\ref{sect:mmag}).
+Both models were configured with an identical fundamental wavenumber $\kappa_{1}$.
+This ensures that the discrete set of available modes $\kappa_n = n \kappa_1$ is consistent across both frameworks, which requires a precise mapping of the $u$--$\phi$ dimensionless length scales to the physical dimensions of the micromagnetic simulation volume.